YannDubs/website_old/_glossary/concepts.md

 ### Curse of Dimensionality
 The Curse of dimensionality refers to various practical issues when working with high dimensional data.
-These are often computational problems or counter intuitive phenomenas, coming from our Euclidean view of the 3 dimensional world (let's keep time out of the equations).
+These are often computational problems or counter intuitive phenomenas, coming from our Euclidean view of the 3 dimensional world.

 They are all closely related but I like to think of 3 major issues with high dimensional inputs $x \in \mathbb{R}^d, \ d \ggg 1$:

 #### Sparsity Issue
- You need exponentially more data to fill in a high dimensional space.
-I.e if the dataset size is constant, increasing the dimensions makes your data sparser.
+ You need exponentially more data to fill in a high dimensional space. *I.e.* if the dataset size is constant, increasing the dimensions makes your data sparser.

  :bulb: <span class='intuition'> Intuition </span> : The volume size grows exponentially with the number of dimensions.
 Think of filling a $d$ dimensional unit hypercube with points at a $0.1$ interval.
 In 1 dimension we need $10$ of these points.
 In 2 dimension we already need 100 of these.
 In $d$ dimension we need $10^d$ observation !